decodetool/tutorial/README.md

 # Trip Share

+> The simple app used in Decode's on-boarding tutorial.

 A modern, mobile-first trip planning web app with interactive maps, micro-itineraries, and lightweight social features.

 ## ✨ Features